seerapusairam/my-rag-app/README.md

 # my-rag-app

-This project is a simple Retrieval-Augmented Generation (RAG) application built with Node.js, Express, and LangChain.
-It uses Google's Gemini models for embeddings and language generation.
+I have started this project cuz i'm pissed off looking for answer in textbook. i started small where i will gradually increases it from text to pdf and docs but as for now it will be from text. it was a simple RAG project where it will take the data and answers the questions users ask on that data.

+i used nodejs genarally mostly of the ppl will use python but i good at node so i thought of trying with JS.

 ## Features

-- **Express Server**: Sets up a simple server with an `/ask` endpoint to handle questions.
+- **Express**: i have created a `/ask` route where user will send the question.
-- **LangChain Integration**: Utilizes LangChain for document loading, text splitting, and creating a RAG pipeline.
+- **LangChain**: Utilizes LangChain for document loading, text splitting, and creating a RAG pipeline.
-- **In-Memory Vector Store**: Uses an in-memory vector store for simplicity and ease of use.
+- **In-Memory Vector Store**: as of now i used this in memory which is not idealy but i try to change to chromeDB where we can store the result pretty long
-- **Google Gemini**: Leverages Google's `gemini-embedding-001` for creating embeddings and `gemini-1.5-flash` for generating answers.
+- **Google Gemini**: i used gemini for both embedding and llm.

 ## Prerequisites